iamraselmolla/dae-project-activities-management/README.md

-# Activities Management Application for the Department of Agricultural Extension
+# Activities Management Application for the Department of Agricultural Extension (React Native)

 ## License Version

 Welcome to the Activities Management Application repository!
-This project is a comprehensive tool designed to streamline the management of various agricultural activities for the Department of Agricultural Extension (DAE).
+This project is a mobile application designed to streamline the management of various agricultural activities for the Department of Agricultural Extension (DAE).

 ## Table of Contents